 Having poor credit can be stressful.
-Especially if you live in Guam and are applying for a mortgage, auto, or large personal loan.
 Before you can fix any problem, you need to determine the root cause.
 The tough part with credit is that there are several factors that make up your credit score, and it takes a while for changes to be reflected with the credit bureaus.
 The good news is that you can take steps to improve your credit and work towards healthier credit habits.
 Luckily, Personal Finance Center, with locations in Tamuning and Dededo, is here to help you every step of the way.
 Let’s explore what makes up your credit score, and how you can fix your bad credit through a five-step plan.

 Credit Score Criteria